American Society of Travel Advisors

 American Society of Travel Advisors (abbreviated as ASTA) is a trade association which was formed to represent and defend the business and regulatory public policy interests of travel intermediaries, including travel agencies (including traditional "brick and mortar" agencies, online portals, mega- and corporate agencies, and small and mid-market businesses) and tour providers (including wholesalers and operators).
 The headquarters of the American Society of Travel Advisors is in Alexandria, Virginia, United States; it is a US Internal Revenue Service 501(c)(6) tax-exempt not-for-profit entity.

-Its members include travel agents, intermediaries, and supplier companies who offer travel products and services such as tours, cruises, hotels, destinations, tourist bureaus, ground transport, car rentals, local guides and hosts.
-ASTA aims to act as an advocate for travel advisors (also known as "travel agents"), the travel industry and the traveling public.
+Its members adhere to a strict code of ethics and include travel agents, intermediaries, and supplier companies who offer travel products and services such as tours, cruises, hotels, destinations, tourist bureaus, ground transport, car rentals, local guides and hosts. leading advocate for travel advisors and the entire travel agency community, including suppliers and the traveling public.

 History

 The American Society of Travel Advisors (ASTA) was founded on April 20, 1931, in New York City as the American Steamship and Tourist Agents Association.
 ASTA changed its name to the American Society of Travel Agents in 1944.
 On January 26, 2000, ASTA acquired the assets of The National Association of Commissioned Travel Agents, Inc. (NACTA) which is now a membership subsidiary, called National Association of Career Travel Agents since 2009.
-NACTA represents independent travel agents, cruise-oriented agents, home-based travel agents and outside sales travel agents.
+NACTA represented independent travel agents, cruise-oriented agents, home-based travel agents and outside sales travel agents.
 On August 28, 2018, the organization was renamed to the American Society of Travel Advisors.
+NACTA was also rebranded into the ASTA Small Business Network.